ConferenceCarbonTracker/CarbonFootprintEGU/README.md

  Data is based on https://egu2019.eu/#CountryStatistics.

- The processed data (Coordinates of departure location, distance to Vienna etc.) can be found in [data/data_processed.csv](https://github.com/milankl/CarbonFootprintEGU/blob/master/data/data_processed.csv)
+ The processed data (coordinates of departure location, distance to Vienna etc.) can be found in [data/data_processed.csv](https://github.com/milankl/CarbonFootprintEGU/blob/master/data/data_processed.csv)

 # 4. Methods